SulaimanSayyed21/h446Alevel/h446Alevel.md

 <dev class="page"/>

-### Implementing Design Part-B Step-1: Creating practice page 4.5
+## Implementing Design Part-B Step-1: Creating Dashboard and Practice page (4.5)

 When user successfully logged in, it is redirected to `Dashboard` page.
 This page will take him to either to practice the test or or to take a test.
 It only contains tow links to take the user to other pages.
 Its design and details are not given below and can be see in online repo.
 The following state digram shows the simple scenario.